DevelAngel/swayr/README.md

 The `date` module shows the date and time by defining the `format` using [chrono's strftime format](https://docs.rs/chrono/0.4.19/chrono/format/strftime/index.html#specifiers).

+### <a id="swayr-version-changes">Version changes</a>

+Version changes are summarized in the [NEWS](swayrbar/NEWS.md) file.
+If something doesn't seem to work as expected after an update, please consult this file to check if there has been some (possibly incompatible) change requiring an update of your config.

 ## <a id="questions-and-patches">Questions & Patches</a>